VKBRAWLER/MS-Automation/README.md

 Day 2 (30/Aug)
 03. Added react-icon for better user experience.
 04. Added Header with static Sign Up button and Navigation bar.
+Day 3 (31/Aug)
+05. Added a few images from [Freepik](https://www.freepik.com/) by generating images for HomePage.